vinyk/DA6401_Assignment2/README.md

 ## Structure of the Repository
 1) The code is structured into 2 separate notebooks for Part A and Part B of the assignment.
-2) The notebook `Assignment_2_sweep.ipynb` includes the code for building the CNN model as specified for the assignment and running hyperparameter sweeps to find the best set.
+2) The notebook `Assignment_2_Sweep.ipynb` includes the code for building the CNN model as specified for the assignment and running hyperparameter sweeps to find the best set.
 3) The best model is then tested to find the test metrics (loss and accuracy).
-4) The notebook `Assignment_2_ft.ipynb` includes the code for fine-tuning a pre-trained model and logging the performance metrics.
+4) The notebooks `ft1.ipynb` and `ft2.ipynb` discuss two different strategies for fine-tuning a pre-trained model and logging the performance metrics.

 ## Running the notebooks
 1) Both the notebooks have been made to run cell by cell.